 Meath Wastewater Treatment Plants Upgrade

-Irish Water is upgrading the wastewater treatment plants in Kells and Trim to improve energy efficiency and reduce carbon emissions
+Upgrades to the wastewater treatment plants in Kells and Trim to improve energy efficiency and reduce carbon emissions.

 Irish Water, working in partnership with Meath County Council, is upgrading the wastewater treatment plants in Kells and Trim, Co.
 Meath.
 These improvement works are part of a €1.2 million investment to the northeast area, which will upgrade the aeration systems at the plants as part of the energy efficiency programme.

-This project will upgrade and modernise the aeration system at the treatment plants to a more energy efficient system, reducing energy consumption and reduce carbon emissions.
+This project will upgrade and modernise the aeration system at the treatment plants to a more energy efficient system, reducing energy consumption and reduce carbon emissions by 129 tonnes per year.
 Conway Engineering and Company Ltd is working on behalf of Irish Water to deliver these projects, with the works scheduled to commence in the coming weeks.

 - Modernise and improve wastewater treatment processes at the plants